H-DNA/MPiSC/report/chapters/background/index.typ

 == Popular atomic instructions in designing non-blocking algorithms <atomic-instructions>

 In non-blocking algorithms, finer-grained synchronization primitives than simple locks are required, which manifest themselves as atomic instructions.
-Therefore, it's necessary to get familiar with the semantics of these atomic instructions and common programming patterns associated with them.
+Therefore, it is necessary to get familiar with the semantics of these atomic instructions and common programming patterns associated with them.

 === Fetch-and-add (FAA)